Canadian Rockies Facts

 2. The Rocky Mountains Have Bighorn Sheep

-Among the other facts about the Canadian Rockies is that there are over 10,000 bighorn sheep in the region.
-One can see these gorgeous animals in the canyons and alpine slopes of this mountain range.
-The bighorn sheep lives in the upper elevations and is well-adapted to this rugged habitat.
+There are many facts about the Canadian Rockies.
+Did you know that there are over 10,000 bighorn sheep in the region?
+You can see these animals in canyons and the alpine slopes of this mountain range.
+Bighorn sheep live in upper elevations and are well-adapted to the rugged habitat.

-The males, or rams, can weigh up to 300 pounds and have horns that can reach two feet in length.
+Males, or rams, can weigh up to 300 pounds and have horns up to two feet long.
 Females, known as ewes, have softer and more curved horns than males.
-Despite their size, they move almost silently.
+Bighorn sheep make little noise when moving through their environment.

 4. The Columbia Icefield, one of the largest in North America

-The Columbia Icefield, located in the Rocky Mountains, spans over 325 square kilometers — another or our Canadian rockies mountains facts.
+The Columbia Icefield, located in the Rocky Mountains, spans over 325 square kilometers — another one of our Canadian Rockies mountains facts.
 The Columbia Icefield is the largest icefield south of the Arctic Circle and is a must-see for any traveler visiting the Canadian Rockies.
 The Icefield is also the source of the Athabasca, Sunwapta, and North Saskatchewan Rivers.

 You can explore the glacier on foot or experience the thrill of an Ice Explorer tour.
-On the tour, you will be taken onto the glacier in an all-terrain Ice Explorer vehicle and get the opportunity to learn about the glacier and its history.
-These tours only run between the spring and fall.
-The Icefield is surrounded by some of the most beautiful mountain ranges in the Canadian Rockies, including Mount Columbia.
+On the tour, you are taken onto the glacier in an all-terrain Ice Explorer vehicle and get the opportunity to learn about the glacier and its history.
+These tours only run between spring and fall.
+The Icefield is surrounded by some of the most beautiful mountains in the Canadian Rockies, including Mount Columbia.

 On a clear day, you can see snow-capped peaks, glacial lakes, alpine meadows, and the Athabasca River.
 If you're looking for more adventure, you can explore some of the glaciers on a guided mountain trek or even try your hand at ice climbing.
 The Columbia Icefield is accessible by car via the Icefields Parkway (Highway 93), which connects Jasper and Banff National Parks.
 The road might be closed during the winter months due to heavy snowfall.